hola-soy-milk/best-story-ever/chapter_01.md

 It was a dark and stormy night.

-Our intrepid protagonist stood stoically before the twilight.
+Our boring protagonist stood cowardly before dinner.

-In their eyes, determination beyond description.
+In their eyes, fear beyond description.